Home

 What's Here

-Pembroke Central School Committee on Preschool Special Education
+Amherst Central Committee on Preschool Special Education

 A decision-making committee to determine eligibility and the appropriate level of services for preschool children aged 3-5.
 The CPSE is a multidisciplinary team established to conduct meetings to develop, review, or revise the Individual Education Program (IEP) of a student with a disability.
 The parent or legal guardian is included as a member of the committee.